giacomoratta/plaax-nodejs/docs/_MVP1.md

 - Add the final logger
   - GOAL: do not log with console
   - Introduce pino-logger (+ research for alternatives)

+- Plan and produce some articles based on ./docs or ./dev
+  - GOAL: start presence on medium/hash-node

+- Update dependencies and vulnerabilities
+  - GOAL: deal with major updates (Typescript 5, Eslint, Jest, etc.)
+  - Get rid of vulnerabilities ASAP
+  - Update with breaking changes
+  - Think about some automations

 #### Next work